bedrocklinux/bedrocklinux-website/markdown/0.7/distro-compatibility.md

 Hijacking the Fedora container image, inside toolbox isn't possible since it can't be restarted which makes the hijack process unable to finish.

+There is a chance when the root partition would be remounted as read-write `rpm-ostree` would break.

 ## {id="guix"} GuixSD

 Guix is similar to NixOS, but the init in here is not `systemd`, but `shepherd`